myselfswastikmishra/TechTribe-final/README.md

 3.  **The Server Does Its Job:**
     - The server code takes the form data.
-    - If it's the "Start a Chapter" form, it first sends the data to the **Genkit AI flow** for processing.
+    - If it's the "Start a Chapter" form, it first sends the data to the **AI service** for processing.
     - Then, it formats a nice message and sends it to your **Discord channel** using the Webhook URL you provided.

 4.  **The User Gets a Confirmation:**